 How many of these comments sound like Watchtower policy and practices?
 Jehovah’s Witnesses still, to this day, say that wives must be “submissive” to their husbands¹, and, as I bring out in this post, when a husband feels his wife needs correcting, he is to do so with firmness, even in matters of her clothing, cosmetics, and jewelry.
 In other words, she needs his approval even in how she dresses or wears her makeup.
-When Jehovah’s Witnesses tell wives that they need to apologize for when they’ve been abused, as I personally saw many times over, this in of itself is a form of domestic violence.
+When Jehovah’s Witnesses tell wives that they need to apologize for when they’ve been abused, as I personally saw many times over, this, in of itself, is a form of domestic violence.

-Whether that’s physical abuse, verbal abuse, or mental and emotional abuse, the effects are far-reaching.
-As noted in this post, the U.S. Department of Health and Human Services says that children consistently exposed to this behavior are typically antisocial, depressed, anxious, violent themselves, and experience long-term cognitive and developmental problems.
+Whether that’s physical abuse, verbal abuse, or mental and emotional abuse, the effects are far-reaching; as noted in this post, the U.S. Department of Health and Human Services says that children who are consistently exposed to this behavior are typically antisocial, depressed, anxious, violent themselves, and experience long-term cognitive and developmental problems.
 UNICEF has said that witnessing domestic violence can affect a child so much that it actually harms the physical development of their brain.
 They may have trouble learning and sleeping, and are at greater risk later in life for substance abuse, juvenile pregnancy, and criminal behavior.

 For women, those who are victims of domestic violence are more likely to develop depression and, according to some studies, “schizophrenia-like psychotic symptoms.”
 Other studies report high suicide risk, loss of trust, low self-esteem, fear, anxiety, guilt, shame, tension, suspicion, somatic problems, and post-traumatic stress disorder (PTSD).

-Women who are taught that they cannot make a move without the permission of their husbands are stifled in their own personality and ambitions and their mental and emotional health; how can you decide that you’re good enough to be a doctor, business owner, or any type of professional, or even just a capable grownup, if you’re taught that you cannot make up your own mind about whether or not your jewelry is appropriate?
+Women who are taught that they cannot make a move without the permission of their husbands are stifled in their own personality and ambitions, and in their mental and emotional health; how can you decide that you’re good enough to be a doctor, business owner, or any type of professional, or even just a capable grownup, if you’re taught that you cannot make up your own mind about whether or not your jewelry is appropriate?

 I certainly saw a lot of generally disrespectful behavior from JW men when I was “in.”
-Little girls are taught that being humiliated, treated as second class, and even outright abused is simply “too bad,” that their feelings and needs don’t count.
+Little girls are taught that being humiliated, treated as second class, and even outright abused is simply “too bad,” and that their feelings and needs don’t count.
 This can open them up to being in abusive relationships as they get older, as they learn that there is something very “righteous” about trying to change an abusive man by tolerating his abuse with a submissive smile.

 So, the Watchtower needs to go.

-Child rape and molestation are no doubt the worst forms of child abuse, but they’re not the only ways that people can abuse children.
+Child rape and molestation are no doubt the worst forms of child abuse, but they’re not the only ways that people might abuse children.
 Severe forms of physical abuse, even under the guise of discipline, can scar children for life, both physically and mentally.
 These abuses can include beatings, paddling, and whippings, with belts, straps, switches, and the like.
 While I firmly believe that children need discipline and some types of punishments, I also know that mercilessly beating your child, and especially for demands that are outside their abilities, only traumatizes that child and other children in the home.

 You don’t need to take my word for it; the American Psychological Association says, “Many studies have shown that physical punishment — including spanking, hitting and other means of causing pain — can lead to increased aggression, antisocial behavior, physical injury and mental health problems for children.”
 This same report noted that 30 countries have banned all forms of physical punishment against children in all settings, including the home, because it is so damaging to them.

 This practice is also very unlikely to go away anytime soon.
-Rather than take an ounce of responsibility for the trauma that children suffer with corporal punishment, Jackson seemed to just squirm and then gloss over the questioning.
-If the glare of the publicity surrounding the Royal Commission was not going to make him sit up and take notice of the pain and suffering of the children in their religion, I don’t know what else will.
+Rather than take an ounce of responsibility for the trauma that children suffer with corporal punishment, Jackson seemed to just squirm out of, and then gloss over, the questioning.
+If the glare of the publicity surrounding the Australian Royal Commission was not going to make him sit up and take notice of the pain and suffering of the children in their religion, I don’t know what else will.